How to Calculate Cost Per Digital Lead

 Now we know the rate at which each channel converts.
 But if one channel is very expensive and another is inexpensive, we may prefer the inexpensive channel with a lower conversion rate.

-For example, if Autotrader generates 10 leads with a high conversion rate of 33%, but costs $5000/mo, we may opt to spend our time (and perhaps our money) on Facebook.
+For example, if Autotrader generates 10 leads with a high conversion rate of 33%, but costs $5,000 a month, we may opt to spend our time (and perhaps our money) on Facebook advertising instead.

-Calculating the cost per channel is a new equation, but an even simpler one:
+Calculating the cost per channel is an even simpler equation:

-If Facebook costs $400 (on ads) and generates 10 leads, the cost per lead of Facebook would be $40 per lead.
+If Facebook ads cost $400 and generate 10 leads, the cost per lead of Facebook would be $40 per lead.

 Now, comparing the cost per lead of each channel gives a quick look at which channels make the most economic sense for your store.
 If you know that leads will continue to cost $40 on Facebook, you could spend $400 more and get 10 more leads.
 Not a bad deal.